 Sunscreen: Yes, you will want sunscreen in Crete, even if you visit during the winter!
 While you can buy it here, I suggest you buy the good stuff from recognizable brands or better yet, buy it online in advance.
 I love this solid Neutrogena sunscreen.
 Who doesn’t love a good solid for liquid swap?
 Great to keep in your bag without worrying about sunscreen explosions.

 Travel safety items.
-We think Crete is very safe to travel, but at the same time, it never hurts to be prepared!
-Some people like to carry money belts, but neither Stephanie or I use these.
+We think Crete is very safe to travel to, but at the same time, it never hurts to be prepared!
+Some people like to carry money belts, but neither Stephanie nor I use these.
 Instead, we both carry the same PacSafe anti-theft backpack.

 It has locking zippers, slash-proof construction with metal mesh hidden in the fabric, and tons of other smart security features — all while being cute and stylish enough to be our everyday bag.
 We recommend it highly for both male and female travelers, as it’s neutral enough to be unisex.
 We also strongly recommend travel insurance!
 Our recommendation is at the bottom of the post.